Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation

-These results demonstrate that combining Euclid’s photometric data with GW measurements offers competitive constraints on the cosmic expansion history based on two datasets that trace the same portion of the Universe and without relying on external priors such as those from the cosmic microwave background, supernovae, or big bang nucleosynthesis.

-Finally, we discussed the possibility of using spectroscopic galaxy catalogs, in particular the Euclid spectroscopic sample and the SKA Phase II survey.
-The information from spectroscopic surveys saturates at around $13$ redshift bins, yielding constraints comparable to the Euclid photometric sample.
+Moreover, we discussed the possibility of using spectroscopic galaxy catalogs, in particular the Euclid spectroscopic sample and the SKA Phase II survey.
+The information from the Euclid spectroscopic survey saturates at around $13$ redshift bins, yielding constraints comparable to the Euclid photometric sample, while SKA Phase II could allow reaching a sub--percent precision determination of the Hubble constant.
 However, other summary statistics such as the correlation function could be more suitable in order to fully exploit the resolution of a spectroscopic survey.
 This would be an interesting subject to investigate in more detail.

-Crucially, the full potential of the tomographic cross--correlation is realized only with a network of GW detectors capable of triangulating sources and achieve good localization.
+Finally, we showed that the full potential of the tomographic cross--correlation is realized only with a network of GW detectors capable of triangulating sources and achieve good source localization.

 It is important to note that the constraints derived in this study can be seen as optimistic, as they are based on a Fisher matrix analysis.
-At the same time, we made some conservative assumptions, such as excluding low multipole values consistently with the Limber approximation, which can be relaxed by including large-scale relativistic effects in the analysis.
+At the same time, we made some conservative assumptions, such as excluding low multipole values consistently with the Limber approximation---which can be relaxed by including large-scale relativistic effects in the analysis---, and using a free parameter per bin for the clustering bias, without any prior imposing e.g. the continuity of the function.
 Additionally, we restricted the analysis to linear or mildly non-linear scales.
 However, these choices do not alter the conclusions regarding the complementarity of the auto-correlation and cross-correlation terms.
 Looking ahead, real data applications should focus on addressing systematic uncertainties, such as the dependence on GW population properties, the impact of selection cuts, and the proper inclusion of nuisance parameters and measurement errors beyond the approximations adopted here.
 These considerations will be crucial for fully realizing the potential of combining GWs and galaxy surveys in cosmological studies.